PinkDiamond1/docs-24/docs/get-started/quickstart.md

 This will create the same `hello-world` and `my-nginx` services, but using external resources.

-Step Seven: Parameterize Your Package
+Step Eight: Parameterize Your Package
 -------------------------------------
 Notice that the `run` function in the `main.star` has an `args` argument.
 This allows you to parameterize your Kurtosis package.